MoitessierLab/pKaLearn/README.md

 Use the --verbose flag to control output detail:

---verbose 0: No details printed in the output (silent mode)
+--verbose 0: No details printed in the output (silent mode) --> Default

 --verbose 1: Summary of predictions + Some cleaning details